codenamephp/.github/CODE_OF_CONDUCT.md

 ## Scope

 I'm not a big fan of "screw up in one place, be screwed in all other places".
-That only isolates people who would benefit of being in reasonable communites.
+That only isolates people who would benefit from being in reasonable communites.
 So in general, this Code of Conduct applies to CodenamePHP only.
 Having that said: If it known that you act like a dick in other places and you start to act like a dick here too, that might cut "the fuse" rather short.
 Yes, while I think that it might be benefitial for some individuals to be part of a community and be pulled in what I would